 The average annual rate of change in AHW was -0.37 percent over the 6-year economic cycle from 2001 to 2007, suggesting a return to the steep declines seen over the period from 1969 to 1979.
 Accordingly, the Trustees lowered the assumed ultimate annual rate of change in AHW to -0.05 percent starting with the 2012 report, or approximately equal to the average annual rate of change of -0.06 percent over the previous three complete economic cycles, a 28-year period from 1979 to 2007.
-In the last complete cycle, the decline in AHW has slowed down.
-The average rate of change in AHW over the period from 2007 to 2019 was -0.09 percent (or -0.07 percent using the alternative CES-based employment measure), similar to the average over the last four cycles and close to the current Trustees' assumption.
+48 In the last complete cycle, the decline in AHW has slowed down.
+The average rate of change in AHW over the period from 2007 to 2019 was -0.15 percent, or -0.07 percent using the alternative CES-based employment measure.

 There are factors that may affect the future AHW in offsetting ways.
 On one hand, the assumed steady increases in productivity will allow workers to gradually increase leisure time while still maintaining increases in weekly and annual earnings.
 On the other hand, it is reasonable to assume that the assumed future increases in life expectancy will raise labor force participation rates for older workers and it may also raise AHW, holding other factors constant.
 The average projected changes in the education and age-sex distributions of the workforce are not expected to significantly affect the average annual rate of change in the AHW in the future.
-Thus, for the 2022 Trustees Report the assumed ultimate annual rate of change in AHW is -0.05 percent for alternative II.
+Thus, for the 2023 Trustees Report the assumed ultimate annual rate of change in AHW is -0.05 percent for alternative II.